Vinod08vk/documentationV/README.md

 ## Introduction

 SODA Documentation provides documentation for SODA Foundation and all the SODA Core projects.
+It includes all mojor projects such as delfin, strato, hotpot, installer etc.w

 This repo consists of all the code to generate the documentation website and repsective contents. ([https://docs.sodafoundation.io](https://docs.sodafoundation.io/))